MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/copilot-explain.md

 ---
-title: Explain errors and source code in Copilot in Microsoft Edge
+title: Explain errors and source code in Copilot in Edge
-description: Discover new experimental features to explain Console errors and source code by using Copilot in Microsoft Edge
+description: Discover new experimental features to explain Console errors and source code by using Copilot in Edge
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.prod: microsoft-edge
 ms.date: 12/07/2023
 ---
-# Explain errors and source code in Copilot in Microsoft Edge
+# Explain errors and source code in Copilot in Edge

 The **Console** and **Sources** tools in Microsoft Edge DevTools integrate with Copilot in Microsoft Edge to help you understand errors and source code.
 These are experimental features, enabled by a flag in Microsoft Edge.